mreshank/lawxpert/frontend/README.md

 There are several ways of editing your application.

-**Use EshankTyagi**
+**Use LawXpert**

-Simply visit the [EshankTyagi Project](https://EshankTyagi.dev/projects/3078e036-429f-48db-8c73-8bfeac779019) and start prompting.
+Simply visit the [LawXpert Project](https://lawexpert.vercel.app/) and start prompting.

-Changes made via EshankTyagi will be committed automatically to this repo.
+Changes made via LawXpert will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in EshankTyagi.
+Pushed changes will also be reflected in LawXpert.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)